 Different Forms / Types of Dividends

 Bonus share is also called as the stock dividend.
-Bonus shares are issued by the company when they have low operating cash, but still want to keep the investors happy.
+These are issued by the company when they have low operating cash, but still want to keep the investors happy.
 Each equity shareholder receives a certain number of additional shares depending on the number of shares originally owned by the shareholder.
 For example, if a person possesses 10 shares of Company A, and the company declares bonus share issue of 1 for every 2 shares, the person will get 5 additional shares in his account.
 From company’s angle, the number of shares and issued capital in the company will increase by 50% (1/2 shares).
 The market price, EPS, DPS etc will be adjusted accordingly.
 In this case company shall retain earning also at the same time share holder gets dividend.
 An investor who desires cash return, can sell investment in secondary market.
 It is also called capitalization of earning.